 The new season has begun for the BetonBrouwers with new chances for improvement.
-The season started up with 3 new members: Daan Brinkerink, Daan Kampherbeek and Kai Hermann, while we had to say goodbye to Ynze Goinga.
-We constructed a new mal for the canoes changing the dynamics of the canoes.
-The main change in the new design was to lift the top of the canoe up to improve the agility.
+The season started up with five new members: Raymond Siemons, Tim Pauli, Ivo Bruijl, Sander Leusink and Rutger Meester.
+While we had to say goodbye to a lot of experienced members.